 Tali Nates is a historian who lectures internationally on Holocaust education, genocide prevention, reconciliation and human rights.
 She has published many articles and contributed chapters to several books, among them "God, Faith & Identity from the Ashes: Reflections of Children and Grandchildren of Holocaust Survivors" (2015), "Remembering the Holocaust in Educational Settings" (2018) and "Conceptualizing Mass Violence, Representations, Recollections, and Reinterpretations" (2021).
-Tali has won many awards including the Kia Community Service Award (South Africa, 2015), the Gratias Agit Award (2020, Czech Republic) and the Austrian Holocaust Memorial Award (2021).
-She serves on many Advisory Boards including that of the Interdisciplinary Academic Journal of Babyn Yar Holocaust Memorial Center and the Academic Advisory Group of the School of Social and Health Sciences, Monash University, South Africa.
+Tali has won many awards, including the Kia Community Service Award (South Africa, 2015), the Gratias Agit Award (2020, Czech Republic) and the Austrian Holocaust Memorial Award (2021).
+She serves on many Advisory Boards, including for the Interdisciplinary Academic Journal of Babyn Yar Holocaust Memorial Center and the Academic Advisory Group of the School of Social and Health Sciences, Monash University, South Africa.
 Tali was one of the founders of the Holocaust and Tutsi Genocide Survivors groups in Johannesburg.
-Born to a family of Holocaust survivors, her father and uncle were saved by Oskar Schindler.
-The rest of the family was murdered.
+Her father and uncle were saved from the Holocaust by Oskar Schindler.

 IVLP Impact Award Project: Change Makers Program – Ensuring Sustainability for Youth Leaders of the Future

-Tali was a participant in the IVLP Project Fundraising for Historical and Cultural Institutions before COVID-19 and in the present organized by the U.S. Department of State and CRDF Global.
+Tali participated in the IVLP Project Fundraising for Historical and Cultural Institutions before COVID-19 and in the present organized by the U.S. Department of State and CRDF Global, in partnership with the U.S. Department of State Office of International Visitors program branch in New York City, Global Ties Detroit, Charleston Council for International Visitors, WorldOrlando and Global Ties San Francisco.

 Tali's exchange experience led to the development of her IVLP Impact Award Project: "My IVLP experience in 2021 was a wonderful one!
 I interacted with inspiring colleagues in South Africa and the USA and established long term partnerships which I cherish."